 The University of Missouri English Department is dedicated to the study of English language and literature in all of its various historical, cultural, and theoretical aspects.
-Created in 1881 as part of the humanities division in the College of Arts and Science, the English Department houses over 35 full-time tenured and tenure-track faculty members and over a hundred graduate students enrolled in MA, MA/PhD, and PhD programs with emphases in all the major literary periods, including Medieval, Early Modern, Restoration and 18th Century, Romantic, Victorian, American to 1914, Modern and Contemporary and African Diaspora Studies.
-We also have special emphases in Creative Writing, Folklore and Oral Tradition, Critical Theory, Language and Linguistics (MA only).
-The program also offers a variety of interdisciplinary studies along with interdepartmental graduate minors available in Women and Gender Studies, Medieval and Renaissance Studies, College Teaching and other departments listed here.
+Created in 1881 as part of the humanities division in the College of Arts and Science, the English Department houses over 35 full-time tenured and tenure-track faculty members and over a eighty graduate students enrolled in MA, MA/PhD, and PhD programs with emphases in all the major literary periods, including Medieval, Early Modern, Restoration and 18th Century, Romantic, Victorian, American to 1914, Modern and Contemporary and African Diaspora Studies.
+We also have special emphases in Creative Writing, Critical Theory, and Language and Linguistics (MA only).
+The program also offers a variety of interdisciplinary studies along with interdepartmental graduate minors available in Women and Gender Studies, Medieval and Renaissance Studies, College Teaching, and other departments listed here.

 The mission of the graduate program in English is to train students across this wide range of interest areas to become scholars and teachers.
 Our program is designed to give students ample teaching opportunities – both in freshman composition and in courses in literature and other specializations housed in the department – and coursework is meant to provide a broad knowledge of literature in its theoretical and historical dimensions.
 The department supports its students throughout the entirety of their graduate careers by offering advanced students the Professional Writing Seminar, which helps PhD candidates write their dissertations and prepare pieces for publication, and the Job Placement Workshop, which helps them prepare themselves for the academic job market.
 In addition to coursework, students may have the opportunity to assist faculty in editing for The Missouri Review, Persea Books, and Oral Tradition.